 Last summer, I hosted a workshop in Santa Barbara.
 The event center was rather bland and barren, so my team of fantastic 16-year olds painted large scale flowers and leaves to pair with our Science & Nature theme.
-We posted the bright painted flowers around the stage area and did the best we could to brighten the dull room.
+We posted the bright painted tropical flowers around the stage area and did the best we could to brighten the dull room.

 I was so surprised that throughout the 2-day event, many art teachers had the same questions: